RianTavares/twitter-like-app/docs/PROCESS.md

           Likes/
         ...

-  As some components like `TopBar` and `Menu` they should be rendered on all pages, I created a component called `UIShell` that it is exported as a withRouter component to be on the top of the routes, receiving them as `children` props, and acting as a template for the application.
+  As some components like `TopBar` and `Menu` they should be rendered on all pages, I created a component called `UIShell` that is exported as a withRouter component to be on the top of the routes, receiving them as `children` props, and acting as a template for the application.

   A shell is a collection of components shared by all products within a platform.
   And the UIShell component is the template and the foundation for navigating and orienting the user to the UI.